Barthmossr/love-duo/docs/implementation/01-setup/README.md

             path: coverage
   ```

-- [ ] 12.04 Note on Expo publish
+- [x] 12.04 Note on EAS Update
-  - Expo publish is documented in `05-deploy` and can be a separate workflow
+  - Use EAS Update for publishing; see `05-deploy`
+  - Configure `EXPO_TOKEN` in GitHub secrets when enabling publish in CI
+  - See `docs/guides/expo-token.md` for steps to generate and use the token

 Step 13 — SQLite configuration